BarbzCodez/BarbzCodez/README.md

 ![Empty repository](/images/2_making_a_repo.gif)

+Continuing to add a readme,

+click on readme
+you can add more detailes but for demonstration you only need something in the readme then click commit changes and then commit changes again

 #### Cloning your Repo to Visual Studio

 > Before starting, make sure you have [Git]((https://git-scm.com/download/win)) and [Visual Studio Code](https://code.visualstudio.com/download) downloaded.